mikmart/shinygsi/README.md

 remotes::install_github("mikmart/shinygsi")
 ```

+## Usage

+First, make sure you have [a Google API client ID](https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid) to use with your app.
+Then, normally you need to:

+1. Include `useGoogleSignIn()` comewhere in your UI code, with your client ID.
+2. Use `googleSignInUI()` to place the "Sign in with Google" button in your UI.
+3. Handle the credential decoding and verification with `googleSignInServer()`.

+There's also a convenience function `gsi_user_info()` that you can use to parse basic user details from the authentication information returned by `googleSignInServer()`.

 ## Example

-First, you'll need to [obtain a Google API client ID](https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid).
-Once you have one, you can start building your app with users authenticated via Google.
-Here's the basic building blocks for setting up Sign In With Google:
+Here's the structure for a simple app putting the pieces together:

 ``` r
 library(shiny)